Reimagining life as a work of eco-art

 Govinda, Billen Cliffs resident, 2018

-Further writing on my thoughts on life, art and sustainability can be found on the blog page attached to this web site.
+Further writing on my thoughts on life, art and sustainability can be found on the blog page attached to this web site, or click below to visit my substack blog: Artful Collapse

 The bicycle figures, desiring traffic calming.